 NextDoor allows you to both sell items and give them away.
 When you download the app, you can post a message, event, poll, or alert your neighbors.
 Then, it will appear in a newsfeed that people within a set radius can see.

 You can post items for sale in the ‘For Sale and Free' category.
 You can also select a broader area if you want to reach more people.
 You can use the app to communicate with potential buyers and can negotiate on price.
 The buyers will pay you directly for the items you sell.

-Carousell is another community marketplace that allows users to sell anything from clothing to furniture, and more.
-With this app, you can create a listing in just a few seconds, and shoppers can message you via the chat function.
+Carousell is another community marketplace that allows users to sell anything from clothing to furniture and more.
+With this app, you can create a listing in just a few seconds, and shoppers can message you via chat.
 Users are free to decide how they want to be paid and how the item will be delivered.

 Sell on Traditional Platforms